laibamehnaz/biotreatment/README.md

 <img src="/flu_vaccine.jpeg" width="250" height="250">

 The flu vaccine contains dead/inactivated influenza virus for 4 different strains.
-Once the vaccine is administered into the body, the immune system learns and generates antibodies that can fight this same virus, if and when it infects the body again.
-The development of substantial antibodies takes around 3-4 weeks.
-Hence, our dataset contains information about the antibodies present in the body on the day of admnistering the flu shot(before the flu shot), as well as antibodies developed after 28 days.
+Once the vaccine is administered into the body, there are two immune responses.
+One that generates B cells and the other that generates killer T cells.
+B cells further produce antibodies that prevent the virus from entering into our cells.
+But if a virus does enter the cell, then these antibodies are useless, and killer T cells come into the picture by identifying infected cells and destroying them altogether.
+Hence, the effectiveness of a vaccine and protection from the disease, both depends on antibodies as well as killer T cells.

 <img src="/timeline.png" width="550" height="150">